manassaloi/manassaloi.github.io/_posts/2021-03-15-apple-m1-saga.markdown

 Till now I know that there are issues with M1 if you use a 3rd party USB hub.
 Saw people raise concerns on swap memory use and it fucking up their hard disks.
 But it was a risk I was willing to take.
 I also don't have an external display.
 So I thought it would be okay.
 A couple of days later the problem starts.
 I start getting a random restart popup.
 It is hard to reproduce but appears like a dozen times a day.

 I reach out to Apple support.
 They have no clue.
 I google.
-See that other people have faced the [same issue]( https://discussions.apple.com/thread/252249950).
+See that other people have faced the same issue [here](https://discussions.apple.com/thread/252249950) and [here](https://forums.macrumors.com/threads/macbook-air-m1-touch-id-wake-up-issue.2276820/page-2?post=29555181#post-29555181).
 BTW this is not the only random restart issue.
 The M1 is plagued with hardware issues around restart.
 Just check out Reddit.
 I get scared.

 For me, I get this prompt, but the laptop does not restart.
 I know there has to be a deeper issue.
 Apple support tells me to do an SMC reset.